labermt/CST116SRS03OLD/README.md

 Part 0:

 Create a project named "Operator" that takes 4 numbers separated by whitespace as input.
-Ple

 The first 2 numbers are of type "int" named i0 and i1.
 The last 2 numbers are of type "double" named d0 and d1.